eben-roux/eben-roux.github.io/_posts/2016-07-09-js-modules-for-cs-developers.md

 npm init
 ~~~

 You will realise that there is more to this structure than just dependencies.
-Let's add a dependency by running the following in a console:
+Let's add dependencies by running the following in a console:

 ~~~ console
 npm install steal --save